nusofthq/avchat-documentation/phpfox.md

 **Your username will be automatically filled and the gender will be pre-selected:**

 <img src="{{site.github.url}}/assets/images/phpfox/avchat-connect.png" class="img-responsive" />
-Click `[Connect]`.
+Click `[Enter Chat]`.
 AVChat will now connect to the media server and ask you for the license key.

 Enter the key (It's in your [private client/trial area](https://nusofthq.com/c/)) and press `[Submit]`.
 </section>